lmiller1990/design-pattenrns-for-vuejs/PROPS.md

   \label{fig}
 \end{figure}

-## Separation of Concerns
+## Key Concept: Separation of Concerns

 We have written two different types of tests.
-The first is a UI test - that's the one where we make an assertions against the `classes()`.
+The first is a UI test - that's the one where we make an assertions against `classList`.
 The second is for the validator.
 It tests business logic.

 To make this more clear, imagine your company specializes in design systems.
 You have some designers who probably use Figma or Sketch to design things like buttons and messages.

 They have decided to support for three message variants: success, warning and error.
 You are a front-end developer.
-In this example, you are working on the Vue integration - you will write Vue components that apply specific classes, which use the CSS you receive from the designers.
+In this example, you are working on the Vue integration - you will write Vue components that apply specific classes, which use the CSS you provided by the designers.

 In the future, you also need to build React and Angular components using the same CSS and guidelines.
 All three of the integrations could make use of the `validateVariant` function and test.
 It's the core business logic.